Sprite Sheet Export Format Guide

 Export in the Right Format

 Create your sprite sheet once in Sprite Sheet Maker.
-Select the export format that matches your game engine, and import directly without writing custom parsers or fixing coordinate mismatches.
+Select the format that matches your actual loader or importer, then use the troubleshooting links when coordinates, frame names, or engine slicing do not line up.

 Last updated: Apr 27, 2026 · Maintained by Sprite Sheet Maker Team · v2026.4